 - One should never wish another to do badly.

-- I have the American military to thank for my knowledge of world geography--Korea, Cuba, Vietnam, Grenada, Panama, Iraq, Afghanistan .
+- I have the American military to thank for my knowledge of world geography: Korea, Cuba, Vietnam, Grenada, Panama, Iraq, Afghanistan, Ukraine.
+Where next?

 + Elusive and mysterious, truth is the best of all there is.

-+ We all think that what we are doing is important.
-I refuse to think that what I am doing is any more important than what anyone else is doing.
+- We all think what we do is important.
+But how is what I do any more important than what someone else does?

-- Imagine how silly, if we considered hair color as we do skin colour.
-The blondies hating the gingers or the brunettes the snobs of the world.
++ Imagine if we considered hair color as we do skin colour.
+The blondies would hate the gingers and the brunettes the snobs of the world.

-+ Absolute morality?
-A man purposely turns on a red light but does not get caught.
-Another doesn't see a new No Turn sign and gets a ticket.
-They are both in the wrong, but who is guilty.
+- Absolute morality?
+A man turns on a red light but does not get caught.
+Another doesn't see the new No Turn sign and gets a ticket.
+They are both wrong, but are they both guilty?